dineshvenba0811/footballworldcupscoreboard/ReadMe.md

 * Player who received the yellow card
 * Time at which the yellow card was issued
 * Presentation of this information in the application's user interface

+application screenshots are added in the screenshots folder.